-- circumstances to warrant an appropriate form of security subject to obtaining the formal agreement of the S.151 Officer. - 18.3 Where an alternative to waiver of the need to obtain a performance bond is to be sought requested, a comprehensive analysis of the risks and their financial impact shall be undertaken and submitted by the relevant head of service to the S.151 Officer.
-The S.151 Officer shall be entitled to (and the relevant contractor shall be informed that the S.151 Officer will) make any further investigations or enquiries as he considers necessary before giving a decision on the request to waive the requirement.
-The value and type of financial security will be determined on a case by case basis but, as a guide, 10% of the contract value would be considered to be an appropriate safeguard. - 18.4 In any case where the form of security proposed is other than a performance bond, the S.151 Officer shall approve the form prior to acceptance of the proposal. - 18.5 The value of the performance bond (or other security) shall be equal to 10% of the contract price.
-Where the value of the bond is to be less than 10% of the contract price the written approval of the S.151 Officer must be obtained. - 18.6 Where the contract price is to be varied (outside of those obligations specifically allowed in the contract) and increases subsequent to the determination of the value of the performance bond (or other security) or the period of the contract is extended during the life of the contract the Legal Services Manager must be consulted in order to determine whether there is a need to seek the agreement of the bondsman of this increase in order to maintain adequate or continued cover under the bond. - 18.7 A retention shall be deducted unless the relevant head of service agrees otherwise with the S.151 Officer in respect of all contracts falling into the thresholds 4 as defined in CPR 6.7 and CPR 6.10.
-Retentions may be deducted from payments and recorded in contract records in respect of other contracts if the relevant head of service determines this to be necessary.
+- circumstances to warrant an appropriate form of security subject to obtaining the formal agreement of the Section 151 Officer. - 19.3 Where an alternative to a performance bond is requested, a comprehensive analysis of the risks and the financial impact shall be undertaken and submitted by the relevant Head of Service to the Section 151 Officer.
+The value and type of financial security will be determined on a case by case basis but, as a guide, 10% of the contract value would be considered to be an appropriate safeguard. - 19.4 In any case where the form of security proposed is other than a performance bond, the Section 151 Officer shall approve the form prior to acceptance of the proposal. - 19.5 Where the contract price is to be varied (outside of those obligations specifically allowed in the contract) and increases subsequent to the determination of the value of the performance bond (or other security) or the period of the contract is extended during the life of the contract the Borough Solicitor must be consulted in order to determine whether there is a need to seek the agreement of the bondsman of this increase in order to maintain adequate or continued cover under the bond. - 19.6 Retention shall be deducted unless the relevant Head of Service agrees otherwise with the Section 151 Officer in respect of all contracts falling into the threshold 4.
+Retentions may be deducted from payments and recorded in contract records in respect of other contracts if the relevant Head of Service determines this to be necessary.

-19 MANAGEMENT OF CONTRACTS
+20 MANAGEMENT OF CONTRACTS

-- 19.1 The relevant head of service shall nominate, in agreement with other heads of service in respect of a corporate contract, an officer to lead a procurement exercise which will result in the letting of a contract. - 19.2 This lead officer shall ensure that the appropriate skills, experience and knowledge are brought to play in the procurement exercise.
-He shall involve other officers of the Council as necessary, and if supplementary advice and resources are required he shall arrange for the procurement thereof. - 19.3 The relevant head of service shall also ensure that the management responsibilities and arrangements are identified and agreed prior to the contract being awarded and put in place to manage the resultant contract.
+- 20.1 The relevant Head of Service shall nominate, in agreement with other Heads of Service in respect of a corporate contract, an officer to lead a procurement exercise which will result in the letting of a contract. - 20.2 This lead officer shall ensure that the appropriate skills, experience and knowledge are brought to play in the procurement exercise.
+The lead officer shall involve other officers of the Council as necessary, and if supplementary advice and resources are required he shall arrange for the procurement thereof. - 20.3 The relevant Head of Service shall also ensure that the management responsibilities and arrangements are identified and agreed prior to the contract being awarded to manage the resultant contract.
 These must include details of how variations will be managed, how performance will be measured and monitored, how valuations of work will be determined and when milestones will be reached.
 For contracts in threshold 3 to 4 this must be signed off by the director.
-The contract must be signed by both parties prior to the contract start or delivery date.

-- 19.4 Guidance on the management of procurement projects and contract management shall be obtained by reference to the Council's Procurement Manual. - 19.5 Where the contract is a partnership contract, the lead officer shall ensure that the relevant head of service is advised of any proposed amendments to the terms and conditions.
-The relevant head of service shall ensure that a full report is presented to the Corporate Management Team before any changes are agreed.
-The Corporate Management Team shall provide direction and advice as to any actions it wishes to be taken.
+The contract must be signed by both parties prior to the contract start or delivery date. - 20.4 Guidance on the management of procurement projects and contract management shall be obtained by reference to the Council's Procurement Manual. - 20.5 Where the contract is a partnership contract, the lead officer shall ensure that the relevant Head of Service is advised of any proposed amendments to the terms and conditions.
+The relevant Head of Service shall ensure that a full

+- report is presented to the Corporate Management Team before any changes are agreed.
+The Corporate Management Team shall provide direction and advice as to any actions it wishes to be taken. - 20.6 In the event that a contract is to be terminated for what ever reason, advice of the Borough Solicitor should be sought in the first instance.

-20 STANDARD CONTRACT CLAUSES ADDRESSING RELEVANT LEGISLATION
+21 STANDARD CONTRACT CLAUSES ADDRESSING RELEVANT LEGISLATION